NAVquant - Automated NAV Calculation for AIFs & AMCs

 • Lack of Audit Logs: Spreadsheets do not record who changed a formula or when, making both internal fraud and honest errors nearly impossible to trace.

-Accurately calculating Performance Fees and High-Water Marks (HWM) across multiple investor series is where manual systems most frequently fail.
+Accurately calculating Performance Fees and High-Water Marks (HWM) across multiple investor series is one of the areas where manual systems most frequently fail.

-• Under-calculation: Results in lost revenue and lower management fee income.
+• Under-calculation: Results in lost revenue and lower fee income.

 • Over-calculation: Leads to investor disputes, regulatory fines, and a total loss of trust.

-Without a systematic approach to equalization and hurdle rates, the margin for error grows exponentially with every new subscription.
+Without a systematic approach to equalization and hurdle rates, the margin for error can grow rapidly with every new subscription.
+See High-Water Mark Calculation for the mechanics.

 Beyond the Spreadsheet: Institutionalizing Your NAV Process